MaxThom/mir-rs/docs/ADR-07_device_twin.md

 "version": 2, // might get useful for versioning
 ```

+statusReason:

+- provisioned: his twin was created in the database
+- registered: the device has connected to the hub

 ## Tags

 - Set of tags that can be used to filter devices.